 In this lab, you will gate a component behind the title feature flag defined in the previous lab by using CloudBees Feature Management’s dashboard.
 We will then remotely configure the value of the flag to control whether the title element is visible or hidden.

-4. This file is already using the sidebar flag and its state is checked using the show_sidebar function that gates the component as seen on Line 7.
+sidebar flag and its state is checked using the show_sidebar function that gates the component as seen on Line 7.
 To use this and the title feature flags created in the flags.js file, we’ve included the import statement on Line 50.
 Now, we’ll create a function called show_title that will return the boolean value from Flags.title.isEnabled().
 To add this functionality, first insert a comma , at the end of the show_sidebar definition on Line 63.
-Then, add a new line after the comma, and define the show_title to check the title flag state using Flags.title.isEnabled() as seen in the data segment below:
+Then, add a new line after the comma, and define the show_title to check the title flag state using Flags.title.isEnabled() as seen in the data segment below:data: function () {

 return {